emgong/double-takes/app/posts/2017-02-17-test-organization-with-contexts.md

 ---
 title: "Test Organization With Contexts"
-description: "When testing we create a test file for each class.
-This practice recognizes that classes group common behavior and ideas.
-We can extend this idea further by using test contexts around the natural shared contexts of a subject under test."
+description: "When testing we group common behavior and ideas.
+We can extend this further by using test contexts around the natural shared contexts of a subject under test."
 author:
   name: "Sam Jones"
   url: "http://twitter.com/samjonester"